Codynator/network-scanner/README.md

 # Network Scanner

 An easy-to-use network scanner that pings IP addresses from designated range.
 Supports both IPv4 and IPv6.
-Runs Linux and Windows (has been tested on Ubuntu 24.04, Windows 10 and Windows 11).
+Runs on Linux and Windows (has been tested on Ubuntu 24.04, Windows 10 and Windows 11).
 GUI created using [CustomTkinter](https://customtkinter.tomschimansky.com/) module.

 ![example 1](./public/dark_theme.png)